 - Licensure as a Professional Engineer (PE).

-Engineer-In-Training (EIT) certification is not required, but if you need it for another purpose you can apply after passing the FE exam, completing the online application below, and having your school send us an official transcript showing graduation.
+Engineer-In-Training (EIT) certification is not required, but if you would like the EIT certificate you can apply after passing the FE exam by completing the online application below, and having your college or university send us an official transcript to: